mhibbs-trinity/TU-HPC-Guide/README.md

 ## Storage on the Cluster

 Several storage systems are mounted to the cluster, however not all storage available on the head/logon node is available on the remote nodes.
-In general, *all working files on the cluster should be kept in your user home directory, or in a portion of the data directory that you have access to*.
+In general, *all working files on the cluster should be kept in your user home directory or in a portion of the data directory that you have access to*.

 ### Home directories

 The home directories on the cluster are located at `/home/username`.
 Note that this is different than on the CS departmental Linux systems, which are located at `/users/username`.
 However, the CS home directories are also mounted on the cluster to the **head node only** at `/users/username` to enable copying files back and forth between the systems.

 **IMPORTANT:** *All jobs submitted to the cluster should typically be run from your cluster home directory, e.g. `/home/username`.
-Jobs create files containing logs and error messages into the folder that the command was run from, meaning that you must have read/write access and the folder must be mounted to the remote nodes.*
+Jobs create files containing logs and error messages into the folder that the command was run from, meaning that you must have read/write access and the folder must be mounted to the remote nodes.
+Even if you have write access to a folder in the data directories and you launch the job from there, the queue system will generate an error when it tries to write the log files there.
+So, __submit all of your jobs from within your home directory__.*

 **IMPORTANT:** *The amount of space available in the home directories is limited. __No large files should be kept in the home directories.__ Instead, they should be kept in an appropriate folder in the data directories.*